-If you've got a DJI Inspire, Phantom 4, or Phantom 3 (Advanced or Professional), download the free Skycatch flight app to your iOS device for flight planning made easy!
+If you have a compatible DJI drone, download the free Skycatch flight app to your iOS device for flight planning made easy!
 For more information or to download the app, visit the iTunes store here.

 - Area with dense trees or vegetation

 - Snow, sand, grassy areas with very little textures